bcharlier/HMMA238/README.md

 ## Bonus

-1 supplementary point on the final grade of the course can be obtained for contributions improving the course material (practicals, Readme, etc.) under the following constraints :
+**1 supplementary point** on the final grade of the course can be obtained for contributions improving the course material (practicals, Readme, etc.).

-- only .5 point is given for a contribution,
-- only the first contribution proposed on a theme is rewarded (no point given for followers!),
-- documented pull-requests (PR) are expected : details are expected to help judging what the proposition improves/corrects,
-- for typos at least 5 corrections are expected to receive .5 point.
-The corrections should be gathered in **single PR**.
-- each student can only get 1 point maximum through bonuses.
+See the [Bonus](Bonus/) section for more details on how to proceed.

 ## (Tentative) Course schedule